kyma-project/community/concepts/eventing/subscription-crd.md

         - For example: `kyma.goldfishbot.order.created.v1`

 - Publishing:
+    - Question: We don't know the `applicationName` in this case, so should we expect the user to prepend `applicationName` to eventType when publishing???
+Or we can hard-code the `applicationName` to "internal" for in-cluster eventing.
     - EPP will internally prepend `JetStreamPrefix` to the received event type before forwarding it to the NATS Server.
         - User --> `goldfishbot.order.created.v1` --> EPP --> `kyma.goldfishbot.order.created.v1` --> EventMesh